 Malaga Airport is only a short drive away, after further recent expansion the airport is now firmly Spain's 4th busiest airport (behind Madrid, Barcelona and Palma) and handles 85% of International air traffic in Andalucia.
 In 2019 this related to over 19.8m passenger movements and over 144,000 aircraft movements, in 2020 this dropped to just 5.2m as a result of Covid-19 travel restrictions.
-In 2023 passenger numbers hit a record high of over 21m for the first time exceeding the pre-pandemic previous high in 2019 by more than 20%.
+In 2023 passenger numbers hit a record high of over 22m for the first time exceeding the previous (pre-pandemic) high by more than 20%.
+2024 again consistently showed further month-on-month increases compared to the previous year leading to it overtaking Palma and becoming recognised as Spain's 3rd busiest airport.

 Malaga is one of the best serviced routes in Europe providing all year-round flights from a wide variety of local airports from within Europe and beyond.
-The reliable demand and competition from many lowcost airlines keeps flight prices economic and ensures regularity.
+The reliable demand and competition from many low-cost airlines keeps flight prices economic and ensures regularity.
 The coast is also serviced on a less frequent basis from Gibraltar airport.

-More new routes are planned for Malaga in 2024 including the return of direct flights to the USA.
+More new routes are planned for Malaga in 2025 including the return of direct flights to the USA (New York).